XDagger/xdagj/docs/Build_Test_Environment.md

 ## Prepare

-* Learn from [XDagger/Getting started](https://github.com/XDagger/xdag/wiki/Getting-started) to build a C pool
+* Refer [XDagger/Getting started](https://github.com/XDagger/xdag/wiki/Getting-started) to build a C pool
-* Learn from [README](../README.md) to build a Java pool
+* Refer [README](../README.md) to build a Java pool

 ## Use a C and Java pool

-**1、Set up test network environment for C**
+**1、Set up test environment for C**

-* Instead of netdb-testnet.txt and netdb-white-testnet.txt with your IPs.(Including Java version ip for providing service);
+* Replace the ips in the netdb-testnet.txt and netdb-white-testnet.txt with yours.(Including Java pool ip for providing service);

 * Launch your hosts with `-t -disable-refresh` options;